bignerdranch/CoreDataStack/README.md

 ### Resetting The Stack

-At times it can be necessary to completely reset your CoreData store and remove the file from disk for example when a user logs out of your application.
+At times it can be necessary to completely reset your Core Data store and remove the file from disk for example when a user logs out of your application.
 An `NSSQLiteStoreType` stack can be reset using the function `resetSQLiteStore(resetCallback: CoreDataStackSQLiteResetCallback)`.

 ```
 myCoreDataStack.resetSQLiteStore() { result in
     switch result {
     case .Success:
-        // proceed with fresh CoreData Stack
+        // proceed with fresh Core Data Stack
     case .Failure(let error):
         print(error)
     }